Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Turning -categories into tensor -categories, I

+In this case, Wenzl shows in the first part of \cite{Wenzl} that ${\mathcal C}$ is a linear $C^*$-category in a natural way.
+In the second part, that ${\mathcal C}$ is in fact a tensor $C^*$-category with unitary braided symmetry.
+The second part is based on the construction of a positive inner product of a fusion tensor product of two representations satisfying the extra axioms, and compatible with the starting linear $C^*$-structure of the category. \end{ex}

 A note on notation.
-Since we shall deal at the same time with semisimple linear or C* or tensor categories, and sometimes we shall use only part of the structure, for a quick explanation of the available or involved structure, we shall use a suffix $^+$ on a category to denote that it is a C*-category and on a functor if it is $^*$-preserving.
-Continuous arrows denote tensor equivalences, and dashed arrows linear equivalences.
-Thus a commutative diagram where only part of the categories or equivalence is tensorial, are understood at the level of functors.
+Since we shall deal at the same time with semisimple linear or $C^*$ or tensor categories, or braided tensor categories, and sometimes we shall use only part of the structure, we shall use a suffix $^+$ on a category to denote that it is a $C^*$-category and on a functor if it is $^*$-preserving.
+The continuous arrow in a diagram denotes a (braided) tensor equivalence, while the dashed arrows are linear equivalences.
+Thus, if only some of the categories or equivalences carry a (braided) tensor structure, the commutativity of the diagram is understood to hold at the level of linear functors.